 Issay Rodriguez lives and works in Metro Manila.
 She obtained a Bachelor of Fine Arts degree from the University of the Philippines (2013).

-Recent projects and residencies include: DOON VR Project, art n/23 incubator space, (2020); B+, Bamboo Curtain Studio, Taipei (2019); VANISHING IN THE PROCESS: Exploration of Dream States and Symbolism, between LIR Space, Yogyakarta, and 98B Manila; Bellas Artes Projects in Bataan (both 2017-18); and a collaborative project for Viva Arte Viva 57th Venice Biennale (2017).
+Recent projects include: Flora of the South East Asia, Singapore Botanic Gardens (2022), Brighter Than Many Ever See, Silverlens, Makati (2021) DOON AR/VR Project, art n/23 AFP incubator space, (2020); B+, Bamboo Curtain Studio, Taipei (2019); VANISHING IN THE PROCESS: Exploration of Dream States and Symbolism, between LIR Space, Yogyakarta, and 98B Manila; Bellas Artes Projects in Bataan (both 2017-18); and a collaborative project for Viva Arte Viva 57th Venice Biennale (2017).

-Her works were shortlisted for Fernando Zobel Visual Arts Prize (2018); awarded Patnubay ng Sining at Kalinangan for Visual Arts (2017).
+Her works were shortlisted for Fernando Zobel Visual Arts Prize (2018); awarded Patnubay ng Sining at Kalinangan for Visual Arts (2017); First Grantee: Portfolio Art Prize (2020)

 Issay Rodriguez's residency is supported by Mercedes Zobel and she is hosted in the Outset Residency Studio.